 It is also important to repot plants that have just been purchased, because they are generally sold when they have fully maximized their pot.

-How to repot
+How to repot a plant

 Prepare a larger pot than the previous one.

 - Ideal but not mandatory: pour a drainage layer of gravel or expanded clay balls.